Website Security: How to Protect the Website from Hackers

 For most small business owners, website security can be reduced to one main question: how to protect the website from hackers?

-Answers are not simple, since the issue is ever-evolving, complex and confusing.
+Answers are not straightforward since the issue is ever-evolving, complex, and confusing.
 Website security is not something you set once and forget.
-Rather, it is a continuous process that needs constant assessment to minimize the risk.
+Instead, it is a continuous process that needs constant assessment to minimize the risk.

-Consider that website security includes all the measures taken to secure and prevent a website from hacking or cyber-attacks comprising the website security.
+Consider that website security includes all the measures to secure and prevent a website from hacking or cyber-attacks.
 It is the most crucial part of managing your website.
 A secure website is crucial to your online presence as a website host.
 If your website gets hacked, it may lose all its traffic.
-A clientele data breach, meanwhile, can lead to lawsuits, damaged reputation and heavy fines.
+A clientele data breach, meanwhile, can lead to lawsuits, damaged reputation, and heavy fines.

-Understanding how your website got hacked or compromised is a vital part of protecting and securing your website from attackers.
+Understanding how your website got hacked or compromised is vital to protecting and securing your website from attackers.

 How do Websites Get Hacked?

 Whether you are a Fortune 500 or a small company selling cookies, you are equally at risk of getting your website hacked.
-Before the discussion on how to protect the website from hackers, it is important to understand how attacks are carried out and the site can get compromised.
+Before discussing how to protect the website from hackers, it is important to understand how attacks are carried out and how the site can get compromised.

 Brute Force Attacks and Compromised Passwords

-Hacking attempts are carried out by attackers using bots, or automated software programs.
-They install them maliciously in compromised computers to boost the power needed to run such activities.
+Hacking attempts are carried out by attackers using bots or automated software programs.
+They install them maliciously in compromised computers to boost the power to run such activities.

 Users with a weak or compromised credential management system are vulnerable.
 Whether a hacker is using techniques to guess the password right or trying out a common combination of stolen passwords, compromised credentials are a serious problem.
-This is why it’s important to create and set a strong password along with other additional security systems.
+This is why creating and setting a strong password and other additional security systems is important.

 Unsafe Themes

-It is quite easy to give in to desire and install a beautiful free theme from the popular search engines.
-However, have you ever ensured whether the theme is safe, especially an attractive free one?
-Many of these free themes are not well developed or actively supported.
+It is easy to give in to desire and install a beautiful free theme from the popular search engines.
+However, have you ever ensured the theme is safe, especially an attractive free one?
+Many of these free themes are not well-developed or actively supported.
 This makes them vulnerable to attacks, and hackers have been known to add malicious code to free themes.

 Outdated themes are another major source of vulnerabilities.
-That’s why it’s important to keep your themes updated and remove the ones that are no longer being maintained by the developers.
-When you remove any theme, make sure to remove all the files from the server.
+That’s why it’s important to keep your themes updated and remove the ones developers are no longer maintaining.
+When you remove any theme, remove all the files from the server.
 Always use high-quality themes from well-respected theme stores and developers.

-If you’re wondering how to protect the website from hackers, check the plugins.
+Check the plugins if you’re wondering how to protect the website from hackers.
 Plugins play a prominent role in the website development process, particularly in WordPress sites.
-These special purpose tools integrate all kinds of functionalities on the website.
+These special-purpose tools integrate all kinds of functionalities on the website.

-But sadly, plug-ins are the most vulnerable to hacking attacks.
-The hackers manage to find loopholes within the plugin’s code and use these to gain access to sensitive and confidential information.
-Protect yourself by keeping plugins up to date and avoid usage of abandoned plug-ins.
+But sadly, plugins are the most vulnerable to hacking attacks.
+The hackers find loopholes within the plugin’s code and use these to gain access to sensitive and confidential information.
+Protect yourself by keeping plugins up to date and avoid usage of abandoned plugins.

 Security Policy Loopholes

 Following poor security policies can increase the chances of getting your site hacked.
-Examples include giving admin access freely, allowing users to create weak passwords, not updating user accounts regularly and failure to use an SSL (secure) certificate on your website.
+Examples include giving admin access freely, allowing users to create weak passwords, not updating user accounts regularly, and failing to use an SSL (secure) certificate on your website.

 Not Updating Software

-Old software that is not updated for a long time can be exploited by attackers to compromise your entire website.
+Attackers can exploit old software that has not been updated for a long time to compromise your entire website.
 This is why hackers intently seek out old software—which is often recognizable from outside the website.

 Social Engineering

-Social engineering refers to a wide range of malicious activities achieved through human interactions.
-It tricks the users with psychological manipulation where they end up disclosing sensitive information.
+Social engineering refers to various malicious activities achieved through human interactions.
+It tricks the users with psychological manipulation, where they disclose sensitive information.

 Social engineering attacks come in different forms.
-The most common techniques are Baiting, Pretexting, Scareware, Phishing and Spear Phishing.
-You need to be aware of such tricks to protect your site from being attacked.
+The most common techniques are Baiting, Pretexting, Scareware, Phishing, and Spear Phishing.
+You need to know such tricks to protect your site from being attacked.

 Malware and DDoS attacks

 Malware and DDoS (Distributed Denial of Service) attacks are the most common risks to your website.
-These are both dangerous hacking techniques that hackers may use separately or together to attack your website.
+Hackers may use these dangerous hacking techniques separately or together to attack your website.

-A collective name for malicious software, “malware” is software designed intentionally to damage computer systems, data, servers, websites and/or computer networks.
-These are developed by cyber attackers to gain unauthorized access and cause damage to your system.
-Examples include a broad variety of malware: Trojan horses, Ransomware, Computer Viruses, Spyware, Worms, Adware and much more.
+A collective name for malicious software, “malware,” is designed intentionally to damage computer systems, data, servers, websites, or networks.
+Cyber attackers develop these to gain unauthorized access and cause damage to your system.
+Examples include various malware: Trojan horses, Ransomware, Computer Viruses, Spyware, Worms, Adware, and much more.

 DDoS is a malicious act to disrupt the traffic of the target server or network by indefinitely or temporarily disrupting the host connected to the Internet connection.
 While malware gains backdoor entry to your website and damages your files with a virus, DDoS targets to inundate your website with high fake traffic.